 The Ultimate Guide on How To Prioritize Work

-For Most of us working professionals, we see a lot of pressure for achieving goals, tasks and deadlines Unfortunately, not all of these goals and work tasks see the daylight.
-This can be attributed to lack of planning and prioritizing.
+For Most of us working professionals, we see a lot of pressure for achieving goals, tasks and deadlines Unfortunately, not all of these goals & work tasks see the daylight.
+This can be attributed to lack of planning and prioritize work.
 At some point of time every professional in their careers have been faced with how to prioritize between urgent and important tasks.
 There are scenarios where managers have been reported to say “Everything is important”.

 Here are a few tips that high performing teams follow to ensure maximum productivity.

 1. Define Your End Goal & Create Master Task List

 The first and foremost principle of prioritize work, is to first define your goal and break it down into several smaller tasks.
 This will ensure that your tasks are aligned with the end objective that you are trying to achieve.
 This will also help in taking up those tasks that are extremely important & need to be completed within a timeline.